Do you have a plan for how to handle unhappy customers?

 The Combatant Customer

-The Combatant Customer is one that is likely to make a scene by raising their voice and refusing to communicate normally.
+The Combatant Customer is one that is likely to make a scene by raising their voice, using aggressive body language, and refusing to calm down and communicate clearly.

-There’s a good chance that they’re having a bad day, but the only inkling you’ll get is that they’re too worked up to provide a cogent explanation of what went wrong and how they think it can be fixed.
+There’s a good chance that this angry customer is having a bad day and taking out unrelated issues on your business.
+They’re too worked up to provide a cogent explanation of what went wrong and how they think it can be fixed.

 The biggest thing you can do to make your communication with the Combatant Customer easier is to give them some time to cool off, which may not always be possible.

 The Cooperative Yet Complaining Customer is a customer that’s difficult, but not at a high risk of terminating the relationship with your company because they’re interested in finding a solution that allows them to continue the relationship.

 This archetype of difficult customer is the most important to understand because they’re the easiest customer to retain by making a serious effort.
 That doesn’t mean solving the customer’s issue will be easy, though.

 Customers that have complaints that have made it through your customer service without having those complaints adequately addressed likely require special treatment that you may or may not be able to provide easily.